cortexlabs/cortex/docs/deployments/predictors.md

 ### Pre-installed packages

-The following Python packages are pre-installed in Python Predictors and can be used in your implementations.
+The following Python packages are pre-installed in Python Predictors and can be used in your implementations:

-#### For CPU/GPU-equipped APIs

 ```text
 boto3==1.13.7